Frequently Asked Questions

 Question: Are tournaments and Power League the same thing?

 Answer: No, they are not the same.
-League play is set up a 4 team pool with each team playing the other during either the morning (8am-2pm) or afternoon (2pm-8pm) session on either Saturday or Sunday.
+League play is set up as a 4 team pool with each team playing the other during either the morning (8am-2pm) or afternoon (2pm-8pm) session on either Saturday or Sunday.
 Times and dates will vary over the course of the season.
 Tournaments are either single or multiple day events involving more teams and more matches.
 The locations of the tournaments can be local or out of town.

 Question: Why don’t we know when we’ll play our league?